Rakesh7994/expertcare-privacy-policy/README.md

 # expertcare-privacy-policy
 Privacy Policy for the ExpertCare mobile application.

-Effective Date: January 10,2025
+Effective Date: February 16, 2025

 Your privacy is important to us.
-This Privacy Policy explains how ExpertCare ("we", "our", or "us") collects, uses, and protects your information when you use our mobile application ExpertCare.
+This Privacy Policy explains how we collects, uses, and protects your information when you use our mobile application ExpertCare.
 By using the App, you agree to the terms of this Privacy Policy.

 ---